CnkiPythonMeta/CnkiPythonMeta/README.md

 <pre>
-We report a computational method and program（CnkiPythonMeta）based on the Python programming language for basic data analysis and processing.This is a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/),which the input file must be TXT format form 2000 to 2022 and it will merge the TXT files into the single EXCEL file as basic data for further analysis.
+We report a computational method and program（CnkiPythonMeta）based on the Python programming language for basic data analysis and processing.This is also a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/), which the input file must be TXT format from 2000 to 2022 and it will merge the TXT file into a single EXCEL file friendly and frequently as basic data for further analysis.

 <1>Download and install Python:
-If you are not familiar with Python, we highly recommend you to browse the Python official website for downloading and installing Python:https://wiki.python.org/moin/BeginnersGuide/Download.
+If you are completely new to Python, we highly recommend you to get started with the Python from the Python official website for downloading and installing Python:https://wiki.python.org/moin/BeginnersGuide/Download.

+<2>Install CnkiPythonMeta:
+CnkiPythonMeta releases are available as wheel packages for Windows and Linux on PyPI.
+Install it using pip:
+ 	>>> pip install CnkiPythonMeta --upgrade

-<2> Firstly, you may now add files or directories that are used to prepare the input directory and file for running CnkiPythonMeta.
+<3>Firstly, you may now add files or directories that are used to contruct the input directory and file for running
+CnkiPythonMeta.
 When you’re done, the input directory and file structure will look like this:

 Running_CnkiPythonMeta/
 ├─Input_Data_1-Included_Literature/
 │       ├─1.txt
 │       ├─2.txt
 │       ├─...
 │       └─n.txt
 │
 ├─Input_Data_2-Core_Journal_Data/
 │       └─Core_Journal_Data.txt
 │
 └─Input_Data_3-Citations_and_Downloads_Data/
         └─Citations_and_Downloads_Data.txt

 If you are still struggle with the input directory and file structure, you could directly copy the test data to your computer and the test data are now made available at:https://github.com/CnkiPythonMeta/CnkiPythonMeta/tree/main/test.

-<3>CnkiPythonMeta releases are available as wheel packages for Windows and Linux on PyPI.
-Install it using pip:
- 	>>> pip install CnkiPythonMeta --upgrade

-<4>Run Python where Running_CnkiPythonMeta is located, then import python packages:
+<4>Start the Python interpreter where Running_CnkiPythonMeta is located, then import the Python package:
 	    python/py
 	>>> import os
 	>>> import xlrd
 	>>> import xlwt
 	>>> import matplotlib.pyplot as plt
 	>>> from scipy.stats import pearsonr
+	>>> import CnkiPythonMeta

-<4>Merge and extract the basic data information from TXT files into a single EXEL file and output duplicate data:
+<4>Merge and extract the basic data information from TXT files into a single EXEL file and output the duplicate data:
 	>>> input_dir = os.getcwd()
 	>>> input_file_path = input_dir+'\\'+'Input_Data_1-Included_Literature\\'
 	>>> journal_data = "Input_Data_2-Core_Journal_Data\\Core_Journal_Data.txt"